Hibou57/External-Programs-ST3/README.md

 for this plug-in to have a reason to be.

-Future versions will probably just add two new options to the list of the possible argument to pass to the program:
+Future versions will probably just add two new options to the list of the possible data to pass to the program:

  * file as URI;
  * file as URI with a fragment and/or range identifier.